 Thorough inspections at periodic intervals are important for satisfactory operation.
+See instruction book 18X10821 for a guide to periodic maintenance programming.
 The frequency of inspection depends on installation conditions and is determined by experience and practice.
 Make inspections at least once a year - more frequently if local conditions require.
 Conditions affecting inspection and maintenance scheduling are weather and atmosphere, unusual number of operations, experience of operating and maintenance personnel and special operating requirements.